PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|
 | Is Latest Summary             | Describes if a profiling summary the latest summary created for a given Profiling Definition.
 The reports in this collection only include the latest profiling summary results for qualifying Profiling Definitions. | true          |
 | Profiling Definition Category | Describes the Profiling Category assigned to a given Profiling Definition.
 The reports in this collection only include summaries belonging to Profiling Definitions that have a category value of `Baseline`.       | `Baseline`    |

+> For each of these reports, please ensure that the `Is Latest Summary` parameter is set to `true` and the `Profiling Definition Category` is set to `Baseline`.
+These parameters are used to filter the profiling results displayed in these reports.

 ![Cuneiform for Salesforce: Report Parameters](img/filter-criteria.gif)